someonegp/zippyshare-embed-plugin/readme.txt

 This plugin adds a shorttag for embedding ZippyShare audio files.

+Since version 1.1 you should use it like this: [zippyshare width=680 fcolor=00000 lcolor=000000 bcolor=ffffff volume=80]http://www39.zippyshare.com/v/34497688/file.html[/zippyshare], where all parameters are optional and when not specified, the default values from settings are used.
+Sometimes the width isn't accurate (for example: for 620px player results from 618px settings).

-Use it like this: [zippyshare www=www39 width=680 fcolor=000000 lcolor=000000 bcolor=ffffff volume=80]file-id[/zippyshare], where width, fcolor, lcolor, bcolor and volume are optional parameters.
+This way: [zippyshare www=www39 width=680 fcolor=000000 lcolor=000000 bcolor=ffffff volume=80]file-id[/zippyshare] is still supported, but will not be developed in future.
+Width, fcolor, lcolor, bcolor and volume are optional parameters.
 If you do not specify them, the values set in settings page are used.

 Variable file-id can be found in the URL, for example: http://www39.zippyshare.com/v/34497688/file.html .
-That 34497688 is file-id and subdomain www39 is server number, which are needed to paste between [zippyshare www=www39] and [/zippyshare].
+That 34497688 is video-id and subdomain www39 is server number, which are needed to paste between [zippyshare www=www39] and [/zippyshare].

 == Installation ==